KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 2. Now type the parameter name and click the check button on the right.
 ![Add Parameter confirm](datamapper-add-parameter-confirm.png)

-{{% callout note %}}
+> [!NOTE]
-While Camel Exchange Properties are also mapped to parameters in the current `camel-xslt-saxon` implementation, after the [Camel Variables](https://camel.apache.org/manual/variables.html) have been introduced, it is no longer recommended to store application data in Camel Exchange Properties.
+> While Camel Exchange Properties are also mapped to parameters in the current `camel-xslt-saxon` implementation, after the [Camel Variables](https://camel.apache.org/manual/variables.html) have been introduced, it is no longer recommended to store application data in Camel Exchange Properties.
 We encourage to use [Camel Variables](https://camel.apache.org/manual/variables.html) instead.
-{{% /callout %}}

 ### Attaching Document Schema files

 If any of `Source Body`, `Target Body` and/or `Parameter(s)` are structured data, you can attach a schema file and visualize the data structure in a tree style view.
 The DataMapper supports both XML Schema (XSD) and JSON Schema files.
-{{% callout note %}}
+> [!NOTE]
-If the data is not structured and just a primitive value, you don't need to attach a schema file.
+> If the data is not structured and just a primitive value, you don't need to attach a schema file.
-{{% /callout %}}

-{{% callout note %}}
+> [!NOTE]
-JSON schemas can be attached to `Target Body` and `Parameter(s)`.
+> JSON schemas can be attached to `Target Body` and `Parameter(s)`.
 However, it is currently not supported to attach JSON schema to `Source Body`.
-{{% /callout %}}

 Follow the below steps to attach a schema file.